Azure/azure-powershell/src/Network/Network/help/Get-AzNetworkManagerRoutingRule.md

 ```

 ## DESCRIPTION
-The **Get-AzNetworkManagerRoutingRule** cmdlets gets routing rule in a network manager.
+The **Get-AzNetworkManagerRoutingRule** cmdlets gets a routing rule in a network manager.

 ## EXAMPLES